List of Hetalia: Axis Powers characters: Egypt

-He is a quiet, mysterious young man who seems stubborn, but is actually friendly and family-minded.
+He is a quiet, mysterious young man who seems stubborn, but is actually friendly and family minded.
 His mother, Ancient Egypt, knew Rome.
 Egypt appears in Hetalia: Axis Powers when he is invaded by Italy (a reference to Italy's invasion of northeast Africa during the Second World War) yet he manages to keep his land and whacks Italy on the head with a stick in revenge despite being in Germany's presence.
 Egypt has light brown skin and wears a khaki uniform.
 His head is covered with a white keffiyeh.
 In some artwork, he is depicted with an Anubis-like creature and in one sketch, appears to know magic.

 Cameroon

 He has made few official appearances outside of sketches and images posted on Bamboo Thicket.
-It is revealed in his profile in Volume 3 of the published manga that he owns a pet lion cub named Kokolo (ココロ, Kokoro).
-He enjoys soccer to a great extent and he even stopped to play soccer with some children on Christmas despite being dressed in nice clothing.
+It is revealed in his profile in Volume 3 that he owns a pet lion cub named Kokolo (ココロ, Kokoro).
+He enjoys soccer to a great extent, and he even stopped to play soccer with some children on Christmas despite being dressed in nice clothing.
 In a Christmas 2011 event strip, Cameroon decides to teach a mouse lemur to play soccer, further demonstrating his interest in the sport.
-Himaruya has stated that the country's football image is strong.[1]
+Himaruya has stated that the country's football image is strong.
 During the Halloween 2011 event, it is revealed that Cameroon is unused to the idea of Halloween and quickly gives up in trying to participate.
 Cameroon appears as a dark-skinned male with brown hair in a crop-top style.
 He has sunburns at the edges of his ears and there is an obvious cross-shaped shave at the right side of his head.
-He also has hazelnut eyes and dons a pair of neatly-looking glasses.
+He also has hazelnut eyes and dons a pair of neatly looking glasses.

 Seychelles

 Seychelles is described as a country girl with a big heart who can sometimes be sloppy.
-She can't cook on her own and laments over her high cost of living.
+She cannot cook on her own and laments over her high cost of living.
 She first appeared as the main character in the demo dating sim Gakuen Hetalia.
 Seychelles has long, dark brown hair tied into two pigtails with red ribbons.
 She wears a knee-length blue dress with puffed sleeves which sometimes is drawn with a flower-print.
 In some appearances, Seychelles is shown holding a large fish.
 She usually has brown eyes, though when she appeared in a cameo in the fifth Noto-sama game, her eyes were blue.